EUROSTAT, the statistical office of the European Union/ National Statistical Institute - Bulgaria

-Work is in progress in the participating countries to produce detailed inventories of the data sources and methods applied in the provision of PPP data.
-In addition, countries (NSIs) provide quality reports ("survey reports") to Eurostat following the finalisation of each price survey for consumer and capital goods.
+All participating countries produce detailed inventories of the data sources and methods applied in the provision of PPP data.
+In addition, countries provide quality reports ("survey reports") to Eurostat following the finalisation of each price survey for consumer and capital goods.
 These reports are intended for internal use among the participants, and serve primarily the preparation of forthcoming surveys.

 All data provided by participating countries undergo a detailed multilateral validation process, described in detail in the PPP Manual.

 The inventories produced by the countries, are used by Eurostat for in-depth assessment of the countries' sources and methods, in line with Regulation 1445/2007.
 The outcome of these assessments are released on Eurostat's website:

 Regional GDP in PPS is used to determine the regions eligible for financial support from the EU Structural Funds.
 Furthermore, indicators derived from PPPs are used for a wide range of analytic purposes, often providing background information for policymaking in the European institutions, in international organisations like the International Monetary Fund and the World Bank, and in national governments.

 Some users typically request PPP data at a more detailed level than currently published.
 At present, data below the level of the 61 predefined analytical categories are not published.
 Changing this in order to better accommodate user needs would require considerable changes to the current methodology and to the organisation of the exercise.

 The user needs and their satisfaction with the PPP data and services are broadly covered by the general Eurostat User Satisfaction Survey carried out every year.
 The most recent reports can be found at https://ec.europa.eu/eurostat/web/quality/general-evaluation-results .
 The results for the PPPs programme are covered under the price statistical area.

 All indicators are calculated and published by Eurostat for all the 37 participating countries.